 Used for a variety of purposes, metal planters add touches of greenery that bring life to any project.
 At the same time, metal planters distribute visual weight of a space and accentuate the aesthetics and layout in the overall design theme.

 While metal planters appear sleek, minimalist, and understated, the manufacturing process is anything but basic.

-And while they may look sleek, minimalist, and understated, the metal planter manufacturing process is anything but that.
-It’s a hands-on endeavor of craftsmanship which involves taking a rough sheet of metal and transforming into an immaculate finished product.
-At PureModern, fabricating our premium-quality Modern Elite planter line and our Connect Modular Planter System is a 12-step process.
+For PureModern planters, the manufacturing process is a hands-on endeavor of craftsmanship that takes a sheet of metal and transforms it into an immaculate finished product.
+All our premium-quality metal planters and edging systems undergo a 12-step manufacturing process.

 Our Metal Planter Manufacturing Process

 Below is a description of that 12-step process, including the techniques and materials we use to create premium-quality products for our customers.